guptakaran11/grasskode-website/content/post/travel/where-is-north-east/majuli.md

   <em>The Art of Making and Wearing Masks</em>
 </div>

-Then there were other bigger ones with massive setups, libraries, temples, ritual halls, ponds and more.
+Then there were the big ones - Auniati and Dakhinpat, with massive setups, libraries, temples, ritual halls, ponds and more.
 The evening prayers and rituals by the monks are something that these _satras_ are known for.
 However, we did not stay late enough to watch any of those.

 <div class="postimg">
   <div class="grid">